 - 69.5% of Trans Mountain’s past spills have occurred at pump stations or terminals.
 All of our pump stations and terminals are equipped with monitoring and spill containment systems to provide early detection and lessen impacts and ensure spilled volumes are contained on site.
 These facilities are rigorously maintained and inspected to meet NEB standards.

 - The remaining 30.5% of Trans Mountain’s spills have occurred along the pipeline, with 21 incidents related to releases of crude oil from the pipeline.
 Of these spills, only nine exceeded the reporting threshold of 1.5 m3 — with just three of those nine occurring in the last 35 years.
 In all of these circumstances, Trans Mountain deployed its emergency response and spill management procedures.

 Since 1956, vessels from our Westridge Marine Terminal have been transporting petroleum products safely through Port Metro Vancouver without a single spill from a tanker.

-Find out more about pipeline incident reporting in Canada.
+Find out more about pipeline emergency management in Canada.

 Find out more about regulations regarding spill cleanup in Canada.